-ECDC Committee Structure
+ECDC Structure

-The ECDC consists of two subcommittees, each of which will collaborate to advance goals aligned with the ECDC mission, vision and aims.
-The subcommittees are: (1) the Enhanced Pediatric Medical Home Services (EPMHS) subcommittee and (2) the Mississippi Help Me Grow subcommittee.
-ECDC members can elect to serve on one or both subcommittees.
-Each subcommittee currently has at least 18 members committed to convene.
-Many of these members are former MST advisory team and project leaders and are already committed to support the set-up of each subcommittee and ensure sustainability.
-Other subcommittees may be created with agreement among committee members using ECDC decision making protocols to address special issues, such as policy development and advocacy, communications and outreach, strategic planning, operations, continuous improvement, and fundraising.
+The ECDC includes two working groups, each of which will collaborate to advance goals aligned with the ECDC mission, vision and aims.
+The working groups are: (1) Enhanced Pediatric Medical Home Services (EPMHS) and (2) Help Me Grow.
+ECDC members can elect to serve on one or both working groups.
+Other working groups may be created with agreement among committee members using ECDC decision making protocols to address special issues, such as policy development and advocacy, communications and outreach, strategic planning, operations, continuous improvement, and fundraising.

-The ECDC subcommittees will purposefully work at the intersection between (1) providing and modeling innovative and effective direct child and family services and (2) advancing the workforce, policies, and structures required to enable the success and scaling of these services.
-As such, rather than establishing separate ECDC subcommittees on workforce development or policy (for example), each subcommittee will consider and bridge to other broader efforts established in Mississippi to advance workforce, policy, and systems structures as it relates to ensuring the provision of high-quality, integrated services that promote the healthy development and well-being of young children and their families.
-Many policy and system developments have been specified through previous MST work to inform subcommittee efforts.
-See "Subcommittee Goals and Leadership" below for more information on each subcommittee.
+The ECDC working groups will purposefully work at the intersection between (1) providing and modeling innovative and effective direct child and family services and (2) advancing the workforce, policies, and structures required to enable the success and scaling of these services.
+As such, rather than establishing separate ECDC working groups on workforce development or policy (for example), each subcommittee will consider and bridge to other broader efforts established in Mississippi to advance workforce, policy, and systems structures as it relates to ensuring the provision of high-quality, integrated services that promote the healthy development and well-being of young children and their families.
+Many policy and system developments have been specified through previous MST work to inform working group efforts.
+See "Working Group Goals and Leadership" below for more information.